Macroom Castle

 Macroom Castle, in the centre of the town of Macroom, was once residence and fortress of the Lords of Muskerry.
 The castle has changed owners many times, has been besieged, burned, and rebuilt.
 The MacCarthys of Muskerry owned it with some interruptions from about 1353 when Muskerry was given to Dermot MacCarthy, 1st Lord of Muskerry, until 1691 when Donogh MacCarthy, 4th Earl of Clancarty lost it definitively.

 What remains of the castle is a gatehouse on the town square and a ruin near the bridge over the River Sullane.
 This ruin comprises an old tower, everything else dates from an early 19th-century rebuild by Robert Hedges Eyre.

 Location

 The town of Macroom is divided by the River Sullane into two parts of similar size.
 The town square and the castle are in the historic centre on the right, eastern bank.
 The castle extends between the town square and the river.
 It now consists of two disjoint pieces: the gatehouse and the castle ruin.
 Habitations, businesses, and a school, the Bishop McEgan College, occupy most of the former castle grounds.
-The gatehouse ostentatiously stands on the western side of the square, called the West Square, obliquely facing the Market House.
+The gatehouse stands on the western side of the square, called the West Square, obliquely facing the Market House.
 The castle ruin stands further west on the steep right bank of the river just upstream (south) of the bridge.
-It is separated from Castle Street by a screen of houses and not easy to access.
+It is separated from Castle Street by a row of houses.